Bokayy/boky-s_bookstore/README.md

 inside of boky-s_bookstore/bookApp
 run "npm run dev"

-The interface will now be running on localhost:9000!
+Keep an eye on your terminal to see which port the frontend will be running on!

+access via localhost:*port*

 Todo: